Milling (machining): 1810s–1830s

-The late teens of the 19th century were a pivotal time in the history of machine tools, as the period of 1814 to 1818 is also the period during which several contemporary pioneers (Fox, Murray, and Roberts) were developing the planer, and as with the milling machine, the work being done in various shops was undocumented for various reasons (partially because of proprietary secrecy, and also simply because no one was taking down records for posterity).
+The late 1810s were a pivotal time in the history of machine tools, as the period of 1814 to 1818 is also the period during which several contemporary pioneers (Fox, Murray, and Roberts) were developing the planer, and as with the milling machine, the work being done in various shops was undocumented for various reasons (partially because of proprietary secrecy, and also simply because no one was taking down records for posterity).

 James Nasmyth built a milling machine very advanced for its time between 1829 and 1831.
 It was tooled to mill the six sides of a hex nut that was mounted in a six-way indexing fixture.

 A milling machine built and used in the shop of Gay & Silver (aka Gay, Silver, & Co) in the 1830s was influential because it employed a better method of vertical positioning than earlier machines.
 For example, Whitney's machine (the one that Roe considered the very first) and others did not make provision for vertical travel of the knee.
 Evidently, the workflow assumption behind this was that the machine would be set up with shims, vise, etc. for a certain part design, and successive parts did not require vertical adjustment (or at most would need only shimming).
 This indicates that early thinking about milling machines was as production and not as toolroom machines.

 In these early years, milling was often viewed as only a roughing operation to be followed by finishing with a hand file.
 The idea of reducing hand filing was more important than replacing it.